sockjs/sockjs-client/README.md

     option allows you to supply a list transports that may be used by SockJS.
 By default all available transports will be used.

+ *  **sessionId (number OR function)**

+    Both client and server use session identifiers to distinguish connections.
+    If you specify this option as a number, SockJS will use its random string generator function to generate session ids that are N-character long (where N corresponds to the number specified by **sessionId**).
+    When you specify this option as a function, the function must return a randomly generated string.
+Every time SockJS needs to generate a session id it will call this function and use the returned string directly.
+    If you don't specify this option, the default is to use the default random string generator to generate 8-character long session ids.

 Although the 'SockJS' object tries to emulate the 'WebSocket' behaviour, it's impossible to support all of its features.
 An